4. Software & Hardware Requirements

 2 x 5200 RPM HDD, RAID 1, 20 GB

 SNMP Sensor can monitor an unlimited number of interfaces of a single networking device.
-Any server can run an almost unlimited number of SNMP Sensor instances.
+Additionally, any server can run virtually unlimited SNMP Sensor instances, depending on available hardware resources..

 4.6.
 System Requirements for Sensor Cluster